Purdue-CSUSB/purdueusb.com/_wiki/fun-courses.md

 ##### HIST 371: Society & Rock & Roll
 Examines post-WWII America and its relation to music, specifically rock and roll.

+#### Honors Courses
+There is a misconception that you need to be in the Honors College to take HONR courses.
+All you need is to have a minimum of a 3.0 GPA in order to enroll in HONR courses, check with your primary advisor about how to sign up for HONR courses.
+There are some (i.e. HONR 19901 and HONR 19902 that are restricted to first-year honors students).

+##### HONR 29900: Visiting Scholars Seminar
+One credit course where students attend events (currently virtual due to COVID-19) with visiting scholars and engage with their work.
+Every semester, the Honors College hosts a range of visitors from across disciplines.

+##### HONR 29900: Honors College Study Away Programs
+Study Away programs are a great way to learn about different communities, cultures, and socio-economic and technical issues in a variety of settings.
+They are offered during October break, spring break, Maymesters, and over the summer.
+Study Away programs are a great way to gain some experience abroad in a busy schedule.
+Some Study Away programs may also be a great way to fulfill your Great Issues requirement, check with your primary advisor about which ones.
+Learn more [here](https://honors.purdue.edu/current-students/study-away/index.php)!

 ### Grade Options
 Want to take a course you’re interested in but don’t want it to count towards your GPA?
 Students also have the opportunity to change the grade mode for some classes to Pass/No Pass.
 In this grade mode, your final grade will be either P (Pass) or NP (No Pass).
 This grade will not impact your GPA.
 Note that if you change a grade mode for a certain class, this class will not count toward your degree requirements even if you get a P. The amount of credits of a P/NP class, however, counts towards your overall credit rank- for example, if you’re taking five classes that are each three credits and one class has the P/NP grade mode, you are still a 15 credit student.
 To fully understand if you can change a course to P/NP and how it will impact your progression in your degree, discuss this option more with your advisor.